 Is there a timer?

 There are two types of timer on the Thermador Freedom.
 The first timer is like any other.
-You set the time to the number of minutes or hours you want and then after that time expires the timer sounds an audible alarm to notify you.
+You set the time to the number of minutes or hours you want.
+Then after that time expires the timer sounds an audible alarm to notify you.

 The other timer is called Cook Time.
 Cook Time allows you to program a burner to cook for a certain amount of time and then it automatically turns off.
-The Cook Time is set in a similar way to the cooking settings in that it also uses a sliding scale.
+The Cook Time is set in a similar way to the cooking settings.
+It also uses a sliding scale.

 There is also a clock on the control panel.
 However, it only displays when the cooktop is on.